Skip to main content

 Our commitment to water positivity

-Mapping our journey towards water positivity, we will take a significant step forward in protecting this vital resource during 2024.
+Mapping our journey towards water positivity, we are taking a significant step forward in protecting this vital resource.
+During 2024, we conducted a pilot study at one of our operational sites to verify the applicability of the PWI approach to the oil and gas sector.
+In 2025, we analysed three priority sites to identify impacts and opportunities in line with PWI principles.
+We will now assess the feasibility of these principles.
 The sites, which we will prioritise for intervention, account for over 90% of the total withdrawal of high-quality fresh water in water-stressed regions as of 2023.
-Water positivity involves ensuring that, at the river basin level, water stewardship initiatives generate greater benefits than the impacts associated with the presence of an operational site, such as issues related to water withdrawals required for industrial processes or the quality of water returned to the environment.
-Inspired by Net Positive Water Impact, activities to protect water resources are structured in three pillars: operational excellence, balancing the water footprint, and collaboration with the local community.
+Water positivity involves ensuring that, at the river basin level, water stewardship initiatives generate benefits that outweigh the impacts associated with the presence of an operational site, which may be related to water withdrawals required for industrial processes or the quality of water returned to the environment.
+Inspired by Positive Water Impact, activities to protect water resources are structured in three pillars: minimising impacts, balancing the water footprint, and collaboration with the local community.
 Each pillar addresses the challenges related to the three dimensions of water stress: availability, quality and accessibility.
 This approach supports Eni’s commitment to achieving UN SDG 6, aimed at ensuring the availability and sustainable management of water and sanitation facilities.

 Timeline of Eni’s water resource management milestones towards 2050.